evovch/ACCULINNA_go4_user_library/README.md

 The second step of the analysis.
 Looks into the setup configuration and produces a ROOT tree ...

-### Step2

-Obsolete.
-A very primitive analysis step for MWPC decoding.
-Already implemented in the 'monitoring' step together with the rest of the setup.

 ### Learn

 A subsystem which allows to perform analysis of a rather small portion of the input data (TODO implement nEvents limit) and generate a summaryLearn.txt file which contains information about which procID's (crates), addressed (geo/module) and electronics channels produce data.
 This information can be then compared to the setup file and create warnings abount unmapped channels or mapped channels with no information.